About

 Sears’s 2016 release Altadena features the legendary drummer Albert “Tootie” Heath performing with his sextet.
 The album earned 4 stars in DownBeat Magazine, and was named “one of the best releases of 2016” by AllAboutJazz.com.
 Altadena was commissioned by the Los Angeles Jazz Society (2013), with additional support from the Aaron Copland Recording Fund (2015).

-In 2020, Sears released Disquiet, an album of composed vignettes and improvisations realized for the Una Corda, a piano-like instrument designed by David Klavins and Niels Frahm.
-Disquiet is the first and only recording to feature a Una Corda in the jazz trio setting.
+In 2020, Sears released Disquiet, an album of composed vignettes and improvisations realized for the Una Corda, a piano-like instrument designed by David Klavins and Nils Frahm.
+Produced by Shahzad Ismaily, Disquiet is the only recording to feature a Una Corda in trio setting, performing improvised music.

-Sears is both a current grantee of the American Composers Forum, and current resident at the Cité International des Arts in Paris, France.
+In 2021, Sears left Brooklyn to move to Paris, where he was a Composer in Residence at the Cité International des Arts.
+Currently, Sears is a grantee of the American Composers Forum, and current resident at the POUSH art center in Paris, France.